dflib/jjava/README.md

 **Note:** if you have an old installation or a debug one from running `gradlew installKernel` it is suggested that it is first removed via `jupyter kernelspec remove java`.

 1. Download the release from the [releases tab](https://github.com/SpencerPark/IJava/releases).
-A prepackaged distribution will be in an artifact named `ijava-$version.zip`.
+A prepackaged distribution will be in an artifact named `jjava-$version.zip`.

 2. Unzip it into a temporary location.
 It should have at least the `install.py` and `java` folder extracted in there.